 Ambient Sound Generator.
 A listening device (or, a jukebox) for ambient soundscapes.

 ET-01 1 ASG is a hardware-driven audio system in which a grid of physical switches maps directly to audio behaviors.
 The interaction model is state-based: the combination of switch positions produces a bitmask that resolves to a single sound, or channel.
-The 6x4 switch grid gives the machine a theoretical capacity of ~16.7 million sounds.
+The 6x4 switch grid gives the machine a theoretical capacity of storing ~16.7 million sounds.

 Hardware